LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 });
 ```

-**Do not add your Consumer or Access Token keys or secrets directly in the `index.js`.** These should be managed accordingly using *enviroment variables*.
+**Do not add your Consumer or Access Token keys or secrets directly in the `index.js`.** These should be managed accordingly using *environment variables*.

-> We will use `dotenv` library to manage our enviroment variables in NodeJS.
+> We will use `dotenv` library to manage our environment variables in NodeJS.
 Run `npm install dotenv` and follow [these](https://www.npmjs.com/package/dotenv#usage) instructions.
 Your `.env` will look something like this.

 ```js
 CONSUMER_KEY=........................................